top of page

 Final Thoughts on Hyperbolic Psychiatric Medication Tapering

-Hyperbolic tapering reflects a deeper understanding of how psychiatric medications interact with the brain over time.
-Rather than forcing rapid change, it honors the nervous system’s need for gradual adjustment, flexibility, and individualized care.
+Hyperbolic tapering reflects a more precise and individualized understanding of how psychiatric medications interact with the brain.
+Rather than relying on fixed dose reductions, it allows for adjustments that respect the nervous system’s need for gradual change.

 Comments